riboflavin/test-framer-sync/compare/avoma-vs-bluedot.md

 Yes, both Avoma and Bluedot work for in-person meetings.
 Avoma has a mobile app that records offline/in-person meetings for later transcription.
 Bluedot's bot-free recorder can capture any meeting on your device.

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Bluedot specifically does not require a meeting bot - it's noted as "bot-free" and works "without inviting a bot," which means "no awkward bot presence in meetings."
-For Avoma, the context mentions that "the bot sometimes joins a meeting late," suggesting it does use a meeting bot for online meetings.

 • What do users say about the quality of transcriptions?
 For Avoma, users report transcriptions are "~95% accurate even with jargon or accents."
 For Bluedot, it's "widely praised for transcription accuracy" with marketing and early users often noting it as "the most accurate" AI notetaker they've tried.